What are Custom Fields?

 Capture the information you need for a successful case

-For example, you can add a SSN number field to your immigration clients, a spouse name field for divorce cases, or an incident date field for personal injury claims.
+For example, you can add a Social Security Number (SSN) field to your immigration clients, a spouse name field for divorce cases, or an incident date field for personal injury claims.

 Quickly find important details